ariellyrycs/Apple-Affiliate-Program-Example-buying-songs/README.md

 # Apple-Affiliate-Program-Example-buying-songs

-This is an example of how to buy songs using itunnes from an App
+This is an example of how to buy songs using itunes from an App